james-middleton/Family-Handbook/README.md

 Children can easily get books in their classrooms and from the school library.
 Teachers encourage them to use the library during playtimes and lunchtimes, as well as timetabled slots, to make sure they can get high-quality reading materials whenever they wish.

+You can find out more about [reading at home](http://www.darlinghurst.uk/schoolday/reading-at-home/), including links, on the school website.

 ###Writing
 Teachers at Darlinghurst believe that the best writers are also readers – when you read, you learn how stories are made and use this in your own writing.
 And you cannot write well without understanding how language sounds when you speak it.
 So, speaking and